singhjeetparam/50days50projects/README.md

 # 50days50projects
-I'll we creating 50 projects in 50 days using html, css and js.
+I'll be creating 50 projects in 50 days using html, css and js.